HSBBQ - Home of the High School BBQ League

 Do you have to be in High School to compete?

 No, we also have middle schools teams.
-Students must be 12-18 years old.
+Students must be 12-18 years old or 5th through 12 grade.
 Our curriculum and system can be used for to fit any program but due to liability we do not host events with student under 12 because we require student teams to do everything with no parental or coach help.
 They must own their success!

 How much does it cost?